Francode77/Unsupervised_HAR/README.md

-# Unsupervised learning : Clustering of human activity movements
+# Unsupervised learning : Human activity recognition

 This project aims to recognise patterns in timeseries data from a pair of movement sensors on the body.

 We start with timeseries data from pairs of gyrscope and accelerometer sensors.
 By detecting signal shifts in the data we can obtain recogniseable patterns in segmented timeseries data.
-Then we use the TSFResh automated feature extraction library on each of these segments to cluster these patterns.
+Then we use the TSFResh automated feature extraction library on all signals in each of these segments to cluster these patterns.

-For training the data we use a seperate dataset with labeled movements.
-The challenge here is that these movements have little correlation with the real-world which was extracted in the real world usage.
+For data segmentation we use a seperate dataset with labeled movements.
+The challenge here is that these movements have only a small similarity to the unlabeled data, which was obtained from live usage.

 The model is completely trained on unlabeled data, making this an unsupervised learning project